Faculty Contact Details

 She is also the Founding Director of the Cambridge Centre for Law, Medicine and Life Sciences, and a member of the Cambridge Centre for IP and Information Law.

-Kathy undertook her doctorate in law at the University of Oxford focussing on the regulation of controversial genetic technologies in morally pluralist societies.
-In addition to substantial experience in academia, Dr Liddell has worked in private legal practice and in public sector legal services for a health department.
+Kathy undertook her doctorate in law at the University of Oxford focusing on the regulation of controversial genetic technologies in morally pluralist societies.
+In addition to substantial experience in academia, Prof Liddell has worked in private legal practice and in public sector legal services for a health department.
 This work history has provided her with a solid knowledge of commercial realities and needs, as well as experience in legal policymaking.
 She has degrees in law and science from the University of Melbourne and bioethics from Monash University, and is a strong advocate of interdisciplinary research.

-Dr Liddell uses a wide range of legal methodologies in her research including in-depth statutory and case law analysis, normative analysis drawing on moral and political philosophy, policy development drawing on regulatory theory, empirical investigations (including interviews, surveys and patent mapping), and expert meetings.
+Professor Liddell uses a wide range of legal methodologies in her research including in-depth statutory and case law analysis, normative analysis drawing on moral and political philosophy, policy development drawing on regulatory theory, empirical investigations (including interviews, surveys and patent mapping), and expert meetings.
 She has been a key member of research teams developing new empirical methodologies to evaluate the impact of patent protection on life sciences innovation.

-Dr Liddell is also a Senior Fellow at the University of Melbourne where she teaches 'Law and Emerging Health Technologies' (intensive LLM course).
+Professor Liddell is also a Senior Fellow at the University of Melbourne where she teaches 'Law and Emerging Health Technologies' (intensive LLM course).